• Skip to primary navigation

 • In a pan heat unsalted butter.
 Add minced garlic and 2-3 sage leaves.

-• Add milk and ¼ cup mix well.
-Let the sauce thicken for a few minutes and add the remaining nutmeg, salt and pepper.
+• Add milk and ¼ cup leftover pasta water mix well.
+Let the sauce thicken for a few minutes.

-• Let the sauce bubble for a minute or so.
+• Let the sauce bubble for a minute or two.
 Turn down the flame.

 • In an oven safe pan or tray add ¾ sauce.

-• Remove and serve with some toasted bread.
+• Remove and serve warm with some toasted bread.

 Notes